 Many common household things contribute to bad indoor air quality, like:

-- Chemicals used in carpet, furniture, upholstery and drapes
+- Chemicals in parts of carpet, furniture, upholstery and drapes

-- Cleaning sprays
+- Cleaning chemicals

 - Personal care products